CARDIOLOGY, MEDICATIONS, other

 Not significantly metabolised by CYP enzymes

-These symptoms are more common with higher doses and may resolve if a different statin is used.
+• These are more common with higher doses and may resolve with dose adjustment or switching statins.

 Less likely🡨 SAMS 🡪More Likely